 |PPC Campaign Manager||4,710 EUR||-26%|

 |Print Production Manager||5,030 EUR||-20%|

 |Sales Promotion Manager||7,120 EUR||+13%|

 |UX Designer||2,670 EUR||-58%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Finland earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Finland is 5% on average across all career fields.

 ©Salary Explorer 2023